 The kaimahi or kaiako with responsibility for the relevant course has the authority to approve extensions that are within the course dates.

-Extensions that fall outside of the course end date can only be approved by a senior manager or programme committee in line with the procedures of the relevant business division.
+Extensions that fall outside of the course end date can only be approved by the delegated authority.

 Alternative arrangements

-Ākonga who have a particular need, e.g., a temporary or permanent disability or impairment, or an exceptional circumstance may request alternative arrangements following the procedures of the relevant business division.
+Ākonga who have a particular need, e.g., a temporary or permanent disability or impairment, or an exceptional circumstance may request alternative arrangements.

 Alternative arrangements enable fair and valid assessment without affecting the integrity of the assessment and may include an alternative assessment that meets the same learning outcomes, or an alternative time and/or location.